Simon Fraser Lodge Services

 An occupational therapist and/or physiotherapist are available on a part-time basis for residents needs.
 They work to assess residents and make recommendations regarding proper seating and equipment fitting, exercise regimes and rehabilitation programs.
-All residents are assessed and wheelchairs (or other equipment) ordered before they leave the hospital.
+All residents are assessed and wheelchairs or other equipment requirements arranged for before they leave the hospital.
 In addition, we work closely with our suppliers to help select specialized equipment for resident needs.

 The social worker supports the care team by providing psychosocial assessments, admission & discharge planning, counseling & advocacy as well as education.
 This is a part-time role and the service is offered at times that align with resident needs.
 As an advocate for the vulnerable older adult, the social worker has a unique perspective in understanding systems within Simon Fraser Lodge, the community at large and within the family.
 The social worker helps navigate complex systems to ensure services are identified and accessed.
 They also provide information relating to adult abuse and crisis intervention, as needed.